khulnasoft/deepscale/docs/_tutorials/onebit-adam.md

 ---
 title: "1-bit Adam: Up to 5x less communication volume and up to 3.4x faster training"
+tags: training IO
+toc: false
 ---

+**Note:**
+On 03/07/2022 we released 0/1 Adam, which is a new communication-efficient Adam optimizer partially following the 1-bit Adam's design.
+Compared to the 1-bit Adam described below, 0/1 Adam provides better communication efficiency and the same final model quality on different tasks including BERT, GPT-2, and ImageNet.
+Thus we would recommend to first try 0/1 Adam ([tutorial](/tutorials/zero-one-adam/)), and then try 1-bit Adam if 0/1 Adam couldn't provide baseline Adam's convergence in your task.
+{: .notice--info}

 **Note:**
 This tutorial is updated on 03/04/2021 to reflect the 1-bit Adam v2.
 Changes include: 1) NCCL-based implementation which provides better performance and usability compared to the MPI-based implementation.
 2) Add support to momentum masks for those parameters with constant zero gradients during training.
 3) Bug fixes.
 See details below.